Adellica/git-site/readme.md

 # git-site

-Server your static website content directly from a git repository on disk.
+Serve your static website content directly from a git repository on disk.
 The repository's contents will be available as regular URL's, with the first part of the URL-path being a branch/tag.